KarthikElumalai/ETokenSln/README.md

 Name of the Project: EToken

-Scope of the Project: Generating the Token System for wherever there is a queue based system.
+Scope of the Project: Generate a online Token to avoid long queue and save our precious time

 How it can help the people:  They can get the token from wherever in the world by just using the browser.
 It can avoid the traditional writing and phone call token system and save money.